mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 - Gear face width was reduced from 1.5 in to 0.5 in.
 - Shaft diameter was changed to a uniform 0.5 in diameter.
 - No keyway was used in the 3D printed prototype.
+- The first prototype iteration used clearance holes in the housing instead of bearings.
+- Bearings were used in the second prototype iteration to better support shaft rotation during motorized operation.
 - A hand crank was added to the input shaft for the first prototype iteration.
 - A single output wheel was added to the first prototype iteration to show output rotation.
 - A motor was added to the second prototype iteration to drive the input shaft.
-- Bearings were used in the second prototype iteration to support shaft rotation.
 - A speed-control dial was added to adjust the motor speed during operation.
 - The output shaft was connected to two wheels.
 - Thin rubber tape was added around the wheels to improve traction while turning.